 Nevada law allows riders injured on or by roller coasters to file lawsuits for money damages against the owners and operators.
-These may include the amusement park, hotel, operators of the ride, designers of the ride, and parent corporations.
+These may include the:

 To help you better understand Nevada’s laws on roller coaster accidents, our Las Vegas Nevada personal injury attorneys discuss the following, below:

-- 2. How to Prove Negligence in a Las Vegas Roller Coaster Accident
+- 2. How do I prove negligence in a Las Vegas roller coaster accident?

 If you were injured on a Nevada roller coaster, our Las Vegas personal injury lawyers may be able to help you get compensation for: